agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 randomized into two interventions.
 The goal is to identify causal relations between the intervention and the creativity score.

-In total there were 47 people split as 23 and 24 into the different interventions namely intrinsic and extrinsic.
+In total there were 47 people split as 23 and 24, into the different interventions namely intrinsic and extrinsic.

 Using the T-tools for randomization: For the given group we have the t-statistic = `(4.14-0)/1.42 = 2.92`.
 This gives a 0.0027 p-value when looked up on a t-distribution of 45 dofs.

+The above describes "[1] for randomization".

-Using the randomization procedure and a computer simulation with 500 random assignments of the people into different studies the real p-value is 0.002.
-This is the correct value.
+Using the randomization procedure and a computer simulation with 500 random assignments of the people into the two groups, the real p-value is 0.002.

 <!-- We would like to compare this to the "actual".
 In chapter 1, there is -->
 <!-- an estimation of the p-value based on the randomization -->